csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 In Sections 25.5.1 through 25.5.4, we discuss techniques in use and under development to deal with the problems of mobility and personal computing.

-**25.5.1 A Model of Mobile Computing**
+### 25.5.1 A Model of Mobile Computing

 The mobile-computing environment consists of mobile computers, referred to as **mobile hosts**, and a wired network of computers.
-Mobile hosts communicate

-**25.5 Mobility and Personal Databases 1081**

-with the wired network via computers referred to as **mobile support stations**.
+Mobile hosts communicate with the wired network via computers referred to as **mobile support stations**.
 Each mobile support station manages those mobile hosts within its **cell**—that is, the geographical area that it covers.
 Mobile hosts may move between cells, thus necessitating a **handoff** of control from one mobile support station to another.
 Since mobile hosts may, at times, be powered down, a host may leave one cell and rematerialize later at some distant cell.
 Therefore, moves between cells are not necessarily between adjacent cells.
 Within a small area, such as a building, mobile hosts may be connected by a wireless local-area network (LAN) that provides lower-cost connectivity than would a wide-area cellular network, and that reduces the overhead of handoffs.

 It is possible for mobile hosts to communicate directly without the interven- tion of a mobile support station.
 However, such communication can occur only between nearby hosts.
 Such direct forms of communication often use **Bluetooth**, a short-range digital radio standard that allows wireless connectivity within a 10- meter range at high speed (up to 721 kilobits per second).
 Initially conceived as a replacement for cables, Bluetooth’s greatest benefit is in easy ad hoc connection of mobile computers, PDAs, mobile phones, and so-called intelligent appliances.